nadnerb/terraform_exec/README.md

 terraform_exec
 =============

-Terraform wrapper that provides multiple AWS projects and their environments, synced to S3.
+Terraform wrapper that allows terraform projects to have multiple environments, synced to S3.

+For example terraform_exec allows a terraform elasticsearch project to have staging and production environments in multiple aws regions.

 ## Usage:

 First you need to install [terraform](https://terraform.io)

+Next install terraform_exec ([golang required](https://golang.org/) and setup)

 ```
 go get github.com/nadnerb/terraform_exec